ibexa/documentation-developer/docs/tutorials/generic_field_type/creating_a_point2d_field_type.md

 This tutorial shows you how to use the Generic field type as a template for a custom field type.
 You:

-- create a custom Point 2D field type with two coordinates as input, e.g. (4,5)
+- create a custom Point 2D field type with two coordinates as input, for example '4,5'
 - register the new field type as a service and define its template
 - add basic validation to your Point 2D
-- add data migration to the field type so you're able to easily change its output
+- add data migration to the field type so you're able to change its output

 ## Steps